MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-terms-and-definitions.md

 - **Virtual Subscription**

-  Virtual Subscription is a virtual entity serves to represent a real subscription on the diagram view for a Replication Database Health.
+  Virtual Subscription is a virtual entity that serves to represent a real subscription on the diagram view for a Replication Database Health.
 The purpose of this entity is to hide all subscriptions when the diagram is opened for the first time.